Launch offer, 50% off your first season for new leagues. See pricing →

 1. Open registration now.
 Not on June 1.
 Now.

 The single highest-leverage thing you can do this week is take registration live, with payment, today.
-Every day you delay is a day the new families who are already idly searching ("youth soccer near me" is searched approximately 165,000 times per month in the US, per Google Keyword Planner; that number is going to triple) cannot find and commit to your league.
+Every day you delay is a day the new families who are already idly searching for a local league cannot find and commit to yours.
 They go to the next result.

 If you do not have an online registration form yet, this is the single highest priority before the tournament starts.
 Paper forms in 2026 lose families.
 The fix is not difficult: any modern youth soccer league software stands a registration page up in under an hour.